M268816/power-repo/notes/FE Data Transfer Setup.md

         - Lot_No
         - End Cart #
     - Create a new view called 'Last 30 Days'
-        - sort by Date, Decending
+        - sort by Date, Descending
         - Filter by Date, is greater than or equal to, [Today]-30

-Congradulations!
+Congratulations!
 The new Access File is setup to run.

 ## Automating the Data Transfer
 Now that the Access Database is created.
 It will pull new data from the 'Roll Data' Database, but will only work when running the 'Append_Data' Query or 'AutoAppendData' Macro.
 We want to change this functionality to be automatic.
 And the most straight forward way to do this is to create a Windows Task that runs a batch file that will Open Access, run the macro, and close access every hour.

 1. Create a batch file named RunAutoAppend.bat and enter these commands:
-    - The first command may be the same, but the seccond will need to be changed to where you store the new Access file.
+    - The first command may be the same, but the second will need to be changed to where you store the new Access file.
 The one I used was called 'Test', and was stored within my OneDrive folder.

 ``` PowerShell
 "C:\Program Files\Microsoft Office\root\Office16\MSACCESS.EXE" "C:\Users\M268816\OneDrive - MerckGroup\Special Projects\PowerApps\Front End\Test.accdb" /x AutoAppendMacro